Why Time Off Often Does Not Resolve Burnout in High-Responsibility Roles

 Clinical implications

-When a professional presents with burnout, it is not sufficient to focus only on sleep, stress levels, and coping strategies.
-The nature of the work itself needs to be examined.
-This includes the cognitive complexity of the role, the degree of moral and emotional load, the clarity of authority and boundaries, and the alignment between the role and the person’s professional identity.
+For assessment and treatment, this distinction is important.
+When a professional presents with burnout, the work cannot focus only on sleep, stress levels, or coping strategies.
+The nature of the role itself also needs to be examined, including the cognitive complexity of the work, the level of emotional responsibility involved, and the degree of alignment between the role and the person’s professional identity.

 What recovery actually requires